 Circle K International (CKI) is a college-level organization affiliated with Kiwanis International.
 CKI is the largest collegiate community service, leadership development, and friendship organization in the world.
-The Circle K Club of Florida College is sponsored by the Kiwanis Club of Temple Terrace.

 Footlighters

 Those students who take the drama courses are especially interested in this organization.
 Membership is open to all students who feel a special interest in the field of drama.
 The Club has three chief purposes: to promote interest in wholesome dramatic entertainment, to aid students in developing within themselves the ability to portray basic human emotions through the medium of drama, and to provide opportunities for students to express themselves creatively in such matters as make-up, staging, lighting, scenery, etc.